kennytilton/whoshiring/README.md

 You can now play with the source*, save, and refresh the page back in the browser.
 That is how I work, FWIW.
 I am also have on a CLJS/re-frame version where figwheel will hot load changes.

+#### * No, you cannot (play with the source)

+mxWeb is simple, but only after we have grokked the data flow library Matrix&trade; on which it is built.
+Matrix is like [MobX](https://github.com/mobxjs/mobx), but goes a bit further.
+We find the [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) data flow library impressive as well.

+Matrix is largely undocumented**, though there are an extensive number of sample apps, including this one, TodoMVC, The Flux Challenge, and a simulator of Ivan Sutherland's Micropipelines.

+All that said, a few exceptional users have picked up mxWeb after zero to three emails, so it is doable.

 #### Staying current
 The app works by scraping saved HN page sources.
 The files directory has a subdirectory for each HN message ID in which they ask Who's Hiring.
 That subirectory has multiple HTML files retrieved with the additional query parameter `p=<n>` where `<n>` is 1 to however many pages of answers (job listings) they have.
 They do about 200 jobs per page, and recently had about 870 jobs all told.
 Anyway...